apple/GCGC/src/README.md

 To run analysis on the data, a user runs a cell with a printing function, which takes a grouping & filter as parameters.
 A grouping will group all matching values for a column into one place.
 A filter selects rows from the dataframe, based on conditions.
 Then, the remaining data is processed and plotted.
 The resulting plot is returned, so easy labeling can be set for axis and titles.
 The axis of the plot are automatically adjusted (with the exception of the heatmaps) to fit the plotted data.

-Furhter manipulation of the data before or after plotting is possible, by using notebook cells.
+Further manipulation of the data before or after plotting is possible, by using notebook cells.
 Each cell currently provided in the notebook comes with a link to the documentation of that cell.

-(TODO)